by Erin Giberson | January 31, 2018

 Yet, 6 months later, the day of that race, I ran, rather than walked, my first five miles.
 Since that race, I have run two half-marathons, the Philadelphia Love Run and the Novo Nordisk NJ Half-Marathon, and a year later, I returned and ran the full Perfect 10 Miler myself when my friend couldn’t be there.

 If I, a stay-at-home Mom of 3 young kids/writer/teacher, can become a regular long-distance runner, you or anyone can do it.
-Here are 6 things that I have learned that helped me achieve the seemingly impossible goal, and I’m curious to hear your feedback about what it will take to get you started and get to the finish line.
+Here are 6 things that I have learned that helped me achieve the seemingly impossible goal - of just exercising (which eventually became something greater).

 For 3-4x a week for almost three months, we walked a route in the neighborhood that was about 1.5 miles.
 The distance was so far for me then!